 Worse, what if Peter isn’t an isolated case?
 What if all the members of his team are actors in a cosmic drama, the script over which he has no control?
 The thought is enough to make the most dyed-in-the-wool boss lose sleep.

-And over the years, many have.
-Over endless deliberations and research that have aimed to decode the exact nature and shape of the animal, we know as MOTIVATION.
-That force that energizes and guides humans towards specific outcomes.
-In short, why we do what we do.
+In short, why do we do what we do.
 The two principal characters of this hotly debated drama have been INTRINSIC (one that’s born inside us) and EXTRINSIC (added from the world that is ‘external’ to our being) motivation.

 If you consider Maslow’s Theory of Motivation, you will find extrinsic action roughly corresponding to the bottom half of the pyramid, which is where most of the existential and worldly things - glory, pleasure and security – live.
 In the context of the workplace,extrinsic motivation makes us do stuff like reaching targets before the deadline so that we don’t miss out on our allotted incentive.
-Also, learning anew course so that we get promoted faster, and following organizational codes and policies so that we are not penalized for non-compliance.
-Now turn that same table around, and the mirror-image you get is…
+Also, learning a new course so that we get promoted faster, and following organizational codes and policies so that we are not penalized for non-compliance.

 In other words, if you are reaching targets faster because you love what you do (i.e.,you live for the goosebumps that every successful pitch brings and are not consciously chasing KPI check-boxes), learning a course or skill because you are dying to master that cool new tech and following your company’s rules and regulations because you cherish the culture (and therefore feel ‘naturally protective’ about it), you are intrinsically motivated.